 Her work has been shown in the United States and abroad, and has been supported by grants from the National Endowment for the Arts, the Pittsburgh Foundation, the Heinz Endowments, and the Greater Pittsburgh Arts Council, among others.

-She received her MFA from Carnegie Mellon University and is currently Associate Professor of Media Arts at Robert Morris University.
+She received her MFA from Carnegie Mellon University and is currently Professor of Media Arts at Robert Morris University.